SteynSean11/SABQ2025cloud/TASK.md

 *Items discovered during development that need attention.*

 - The `storybook@latest init` command can hang or fail due to command syntax or network issues.
 Verbose logging (`pnpm --reporter=verbose ...`) is the first step to debug.
+- [ ] **Upgrade to TypeScript 6**: Once TypeScript 6 is released as a stable version, plan and execute the upgrade to leverage new language features and improvements.

 ### Bug Fixes